 We've engaged with our staff throughout the year, to provide them with guidance and training on modern slavery.
-We've aimed to build their awareness and help them identify where modern slavery exists.
+We have built their awareness and helped them identify where modern slavery exists.
+In the FY24 year, there were no modern slavery risks identified in our operations suppliers.